Amelia5p/YogaWithBilly/README.md

 ![Font2](../YogaWithBilly/assets/images/font2.png)

 ### Images
 The images used were professionally taken and were provided to me by the business owner to use on the site.
+The images are compressed to optimise the sites loading times.

 ## User Stories